Concrete18/Steam-Library-Tracker/README.md

 # Game Library Tracker

 Steam and PlayStation Library Tracker allows keeping up with what you have played and want to play etc..
-Many different types of information are auto retrieved using API's and Scraping.
+Many different types of information is auto retrieved using API's and Scraping.

 Adding PlayStation games is a side feature and is not as feature rich as Steam games due to lack of an API compared to Steam.